Wagram Music

 Wagram Music is a French independent record company based in Paris, with offices in Berlin and Los Angeles.

+History

+The company was founded by Stephan Bourdoiseau and has been active since January 2003.
+In 2013, Stephan became the majority shareholder of Wagram.
+On October 2, 2023, Wagram signed a partnership with Deezer.

 Record company

 Wagram's catalog covers various music genres such as French pop, Rock and Pop, world, electronic music, Reggae, Soul, Jazz and Blues.
 Represented artists include Orelsan, - M -, Lamomali, Fatoumata Diawara, Dominique A, Suzanne, Philippe Katerine, Bertrand Belin, Inna de Yard, Ken Booth, Malik Djoudi, and Corneille.

 Wagram Music has several subsidiary record labels: